lizzhang-spec/lizzhang-spec.github.io/_pages/en.md

 <span class='anchor' id='Biography'></span>
 # Biography

 I am a PhD student at the University of Surrey in the UK.
-My research focuses on developing advanced optimization techniques for efficient generative models.
+My research focuses on Optimisation and Generative AI.
 I am supervised by Prof. Ferrante Neri and Dr. Xilu Wang.
-Currently, I am working on efficient Diffusion Models and Large Language Models.

 <span class='anchor' id='-Qualifications'></span>
 # Qualifications